-I founded Melanin Base Camp in 2016 in order to increase ethnic minority and LGBTQIA participation in adventure sports.
+I founded Melanin Base Camp in February 2016 in order to increase ethnic minority and LGBTQ+ participation in adventure sports.
 There was only one problem with that.
 The more research I did the more I realized that we already surf, hike, climb, skydive, kayak—all the things I assumed People of Color didn’t do.
 That was a good lesson to learn.
-I didn’t know because I had never seen any images of Senegalese surfers or Asian-American climbers.
-In my world they didn’t exist.
+I didn’t know because I had never seen any images of Senegalese surfers, queer Latinx climbers or Desi skydivers.
 I watched television but couldn’t recall a single U.S. outdoor retailer ad featuring an adventure athlete of color.
-I used GoPro, Contour and SonyCam but I couldn’t remember a single ad with an African-American snowboarder or wingsuiter.
 So I assumed we didn’t exist.
 But I was wrong!

 Anyone who’s ever watched a skateboarder nail a 360 Dolphin flip or Jeb Corliss ‘grind the crack’ on YouTube knows that images are powerful.
 They influence the stories we tell about ourselves and the people we aspire to become.
 Melanin Base Camp is our story.
 We are strong, empowered and resilient.
 We care about our communities and we care about conserving public lands.
 We’re passing on our love of the outdoors to the next generation and we realize that representation matters.